-Preserving a fall harvest is experience like no other, and every home chef should try canning at least once.
-Dad’s Canned Pickled Beets is the perfect place to start.
-Sweet, vinegary, and fork-tender, these beets will keep you smiling all winter long!
+Preserving a fall harvest is an experience like no other, and every home chef should try canning at least once.
+Dad’s Canned Pickled Beets is the perfect place to start, because their very easy to can.
+No fancy equipment needed for this one!
+They’re sweet, vinegary, and fork-tender; these beets will keep you smiling all winter long!

 I’ve tried dishes that wonderfully talented cooks have prepared, yet, they fail in comparison to the same dish my mom or dad prepared years ago.
 Some of those recipes, I’ve taken from my parents and have improved upon them, but for the most part, I leave them just as they are, because as they are is the best they can be!